-If you’re about to head off on your summer holiday, don’t forget to put your out-of-office message on before you go.
+If you work part-time or are about to head off on your summer holiday or a bank holiday weekend, don’t forget to put your out-of-office message on before you go.
 We look at how what you say matters, and why it can help part-time workers to have one all year round.

 What you say is particularly important if you have clients or external contacts you will be expecting to hear from you – but also, if new business leads are likely to contact you.

 We’ve been reading about some of the more unusual responses employees have used as their out-of-office message in this BBC article.
 Rick Astley’s ‘never gonna reply’ was our personal favourite, but there is a serious message here too.

 If you try to be too creative, it could end up backfiring – particularly in certain business sectors.
 So, what should your out-of-office message say?

 - Be polite and to the point.